prawnsalad/ircv3-specifications/extensions/chathistory.md

 This is useful for retrieving conversation context around a single message.

 #### `BETWEEN`
-    CHATHISTORY BETWEEN <target> <timestamp=YYYY-MM-DDThh:mm:ss.sssZ | msgid=1234> <timestamp=YYYY-MM-DDThh:mm:ss.sssZ | msgid=1234> <limit>
+    CHATHISTORY BETWEEN <target> <timestamp=YYYY-MM-DDThh:mm:ss.sssZ> <timestamp=YYYY-MM-DDThh:mm:ss.sssZ> <limit>
 Request up to `limit` number of messages between the given `timestamp` or `msgid` values.
-The returned messages MUST start from the inclusive first message selector, while excluding and finishing on the second - this may be forwards or backwards in time.
+The returned messages MUST start from the inclusive first message selector, while including and finishing on the second - this may be forwards or backwards in time.

 #### Returned message notes
 The returned messages MUST be in ascending time order and the `server-time` tag SHOULD be the time at which the message was received by the IRC server.
 The `msgid` tag that identifies each individual message in a response MUST be the `msgid` tag as originally sent by the IRC server.